rroemhild/pycom-ruuvitag/README.md

 # MicroPython RuuviTag Scanner

-Harvest data from [RuuviTag BLE Sensor Beacon](http://ruuvitag.com/) with MicroPython Bluetooth enabled microcontroller.
+Harvest data from [RuuviTag BLE Sensor Beacon](http://ruuvitag.com/) with MicroPython Bluetooth enabled micro controller.

 micropython-ruuvitag supports [Data Format 2, 3 and 4](https://github.com/ruuvi/ruuvi-sensor-protocols).

 ## Usage

-RuuviTagScanner scans for RuuviTags and tries to decode the measuerments from the data format.
+RuuviTagScanner scans for RuuviTags and tries to decode the measurements from the data format.
 The result is a list with named tuples.

 ### Get data from sensors